 a.
 This rule shall also apply if an act of flagrant misconduct occurs during the interval between periods.
-The player shall be excluded for the remainder of the game.
+The player shall be excluded for the remainder of the game and shall leave the venue and remain out of sight and sound until the conclusion of the contest, including the overtime periods.
 The period shall begin with a dead-ball penalty throw, and the team shooting the penalty throw shall get the ball back at or behind the half-distance line as after a timeout, whether the penalty shot is made or missed.
 The substitute for the excluded player must still remain in the reentry area for 20 seconds or until the earliest occurrence of an event referred to in Rule 7-3.